 During 2017 there was a big cut in supplementary duty on the import of two-wheeler components, greatly lowering the price of finished motorbikes and allowing more people to be able to afford them.
 Since then, bike sales increased by nearly 50%.
 Many individuals can now afford mid-range motorbikes, which has further made it easier to register for app-based services.

 Growth Potential of the Market

 Ride-sharing and food delivery is an incredibly prospective market today.
 There is widespread demand for riders, and with the current rate of growth, the demand for riders will be very high nationwide.
 Transportation and food are essentials – everyone needs to eat and travel, and these apps are offering tremendous efficiency as we go about our daily lives.
 So there is ample demand, which means that if you are a rider, you’re likely to always find work.
 Perhaps this is the perfect time for you to put your vehicle to good use and earn a significant portion – all the while deciding how you want to do it.

 If you think working as a rider or food delivery person is the right career choice for you, there’s a few things you’ll need to know before applying.

-A second requirement is proper license and registration.
+A second requirement is a proper license and registration.
 You need to be at least 18 years of age and have a legitimate driver’s license to show that you are an experienced driver.
-Your vehicle needs to be registered with BRTC and have authentic documents which the recruiters will want to see before hiring you.
+Your vehicle needs to be registered with BRTC and has authentic documents that the recruiters will want to see before hiring you.